A 200-Year Journey of America’s First Specialty Hospital

 Dr. F. Phinzy Calhoun, NYEE resident class of 1908, returns to Atlanta to develop and lead the department of ophthalmology at Grady Hospital and Emory University for the next 30 years.

 Dr. Harvey J. Howard, NYEE resident class of 1910, is recruited to head the Department of Ophthalmology at the University Medical School, Canton, China, and subsequently becomes ophthalmologist to the child emperor Puyi, the last Emperor of China.
-Eventually, he establishes the Department of Ophthalmology at Washington University.
+Eventually, he establishes the Department of Ophthalmology at Washington University in 1928.

 NYEE's Social Services Department is established under the direction of Florence M. Campbell.